 In the past two years Elkstone parish church in the Cotswold Hills has been busy creating a wild flower meadow, bug houses and eco loo.

 I’m currently promoting awareness of several events in Gloucester Diocese that will be happening in September.
-It’s incredible that so far hardly anyone else in the UK has bothered to log their events on the global website which can be found here.
+It’s incredible that so far hardly anyone else in the UK has bothered to log their events on the global website.

 In addition, I’m dealing with enquiries from clergy and licensed readers by referring them to various specialist resources: